-- 11. Use the Allen wrench to tighten the six locking set screws into the cell and secure the cell cap in place.
-Use hand-touch make sure that all of the set screws are completely tightened.
-The cell may become permanently stuck inside the heating jacket if one or more set screws are left protruding from the cell. - 12.
-Install the valve stem into the cell cap.
-Use a wrench to tighten it completely. - 13.
-Invert the cell and, holding the valve stem, place the cell in the heating jacket with the outlet (filter) side of the cell pointed down.
-Rotate the cell inside the heating jacket so that the pin in the bottom of the heating well seats into the hole in the bottom of the test cell.
+- 12. Use the Allen wrench to tighten the six locking set screws into the cell and secure the cell cap in place.
+Use hand-touch to make sure that all of the set screws are completely tightened.
+The cell may become permanently stuck inside the heating jacket if one or more set screws are left protrud-ing from the cell. - 13.
+Install a valve stem into the cell cap and tighten completely with a wrench. - 14.
+Hold the valve stem and place the cell in the heating jacket with the outlet (filter) side of the cell pointed down.
+Using the wrench, rotate the cell inside the heating jacket so that the pin in the bottom of the heating well seats into the hole in the bottom of the test cell.
 This will anchor the cell in the well and prevent it from rotating as the valve stems are opened and closed.
-Check the inlet and outlet valve stems with a wrench to ensure they are tight. - 14.
-Move the thermometer from the heating jacket to the thermocouple hole on top of the test cell.
-The heating time of the sample should be one hour (no more and no less).
-Set a timer to 60 minutes.
-Begin the heating at this time.
+Check the inlet and outlet valve stems with a wrench to ensure they are tight. - 15.
+Move the thermometer from the heating jacket to the hole in the test cell.
+The heating time of the sample should take exactly one hour.
+Set a timer to 60 minutes and begin the test at this time.

-Do not initiate filtration when the thermometer indicates the desired temperature has been reached.
+Do not initiate filtration when the thermometer first indicates the desired temperature has been reached.
 The fluid inside the cell may not have yet reached the proper temperature.
-An API funded project found that for most fluids, it usually takes upwards of an hour for the fluid inside the cell to reach the target temperature.
-If accurate temperature measurement is required during the heating portion of the test, a Thermocouple Assembly (#171-45-1) is available which will directly and accurately measure the fluid temperature inside the cell.
+An api funded project found that for most fluids, it usually takes upwards of an hour for the fluid inside the cell to reach the target temperature.
+If accurate temperature measurement is required during the heating portion of the test, a thermocouple assembly (#171-45-1) is available which will directly and accurately measure the fluid temperature inside the cell.

-- 15. Connect the manifold block to the inlet valve stem and lock it in place with the retaining pin and lanyard.
-Check that the safety bleeder valve is closed (knob tightened clockwise). - 16.
-Connect the male end of the pressure hose to the back pressure receiver.
-Make sure the receiver needle valve is closed. - 17.
-Place the back pressure receiver on the bottom valve stem and lock it in place with the retaining pin and lanyard.
+- 16. While the cell is heating, connect the $CO_2$ pressuring assembly to the inlet valve stem and lock it in place with the retaining pin and lanyard.
+Check that the safety bleeder valve is closed (knob tightened clockwise). - 17.
+Connect the back pressure receiver to the bottom valve stem and lock it in place with the retaining pin and lanyard.
+Ensure that the safety bleeder valve is closed (knob pushed all the way inward) and the receiver outlet needle valve is closed (knob tightened clockwise).